isomerpages/nlb-biblioasia/_july-2011/From Exclusive to Inclusive Remembrance: The Civilian War Memorial.md

 In February 1962, a Sook Ching mass grave was unearthed by sand-washing workers in Siglap.15 This discovery reawakened the painful collective memories of the Chinese in Singapore and triggered a strong reaction from the community.16

 Among the first to respond was the Singapore Chinese Chamber of Commerce (SCCC).
 It dispatched a team to inspect the Siglap site and to locate other mass graves.
-When the team returned with further discoveries in Bedok, Bukit Tilmah, Changi, East Coast and Yio Chu Kang, the SCCC set up an action committee on 1 March 1963 to manage the exhumation of the mass graves.
+When the team returned with further discoveries in Bedok, Bukit Timah, Changi, East Coast and Yio Chu Kang, the SCCC set up an action committee on 1 March 1963 to manage the exhumation of the mass graves.
 The committee also initiated a campaign to erect a memorial.
 This was to provide a final resting place for the Sook Ching victims and a site for their families to carry out mourning rituals.17 To "avenge" the Sook Ching victims, the SCCC demanded that the Japanese government compensate the Chinese community for the atrocities committed against them, a gesture that the SCCC referred to as paying a "blood debt."18

 The SCCC's demands, however, were refused by the Japanese government.
 Through its consulate in Singapore, the Japanese government issued a statement that compensation claims had already been settled in the ratification of the San Francisco Treaty in 1951.
 They added that furthermore, they had no reason to address the matter as the Singapore government had not lodged any such demand.19